Kota

 • These contributions help maximise tax relief or make up for missed contribution payments.
 They also qualify for tax relief and can be backdated to the previous year if made before October 31st.

-You can get tax relief on Additional Voluntary Contributions (AVCs) made to Personal Retirement Savings Accounts (PRSAs).
+Your employees can get tax relief on Additional Voluntary Contributions (AVCs) made to Personal Retirement Savings Accounts (PRSAs).

 Most people can cash in their pension when they turn 50 and still be eligible to claim a 25% tax-free lump sum amount.